Faculty and Staff

 Mrs. Heinen intertwines structure and respect for all with a fun and active classroom environment.
 Her students know that they can succeed through hard work, as well as learn from their mistakes.
 The third and fourth graders at Grace particularly enjoy her culture unit for reading, which includes cooking and learning words in other languages.
 In the middle school art program, students learn about positive and negative space, shading, and dimension, as well as working with multiple types of media.
 At the end of each year, all of our young artists showcase their work in our annual Art Gallery Night.
 Additionally, Mrs. Heinen leads fun summer programs at Grace, which continue to rise in popularity.

-5th-6th Grade, Middle School English, Middle School Social Studies, 4K-8th Grade Music
+5th-6th Grade, Middle School Language Arts, Middle School Social Studies, 4K-8th Grade Music

 7th-8th Grade, 3rd-8th Grade Science, 4K-8th Grade Computers